A Conversation with Jamie Jones Ezefili

 We need to look at our impact holistically.
 Financial institutions need to ensure that when we make investments and strategically try to impact society, we take a 360 degree approach – looking at all perspectives and ensuring that marginalized groups are represented when important discussions are taking place. .

-If we say that companies must reduce their emissions or stop unsustainable practices, we must also consider who will be most affected if there is jobs lost due to these changes.
+If we say companies need to reduce their emissions or stop unsustainable practices, we also need to consider who will be most affected if there is jobs lost due to these changes.
 It’s about helping the community and the environment now in a responsible way, while preventing future harm.

 At CDP, transparency is an essential part of what we do.
 Since Northern Trust scored an A- for its CDP climate change disclosure in 2021, your business also clearly values transparency.
 Why do you think transparency about environmental and social impact is important in the financial services industry?